ECP-CANDLE/Benchmarks/P1B1/README.md

 ## P1B1: Autoencoder Compressed Representation for Gene Expression

-**Overview**: Given a sample of gene expression data, build a sparse autoencoder that can compress the expression profile into a low-dimensional vector
+**Overview**: Given a sample of gene expression data, build a sparse autoencoder that can compress the expression profile into a low-dimensional vector.

-**Relationship to core problem**: Many molecular assays generate large numbers of features that can lead to time-consuming processing and over-fitting in learning tasks; hence, a core capability we intend to build is feature reduction
+**Relationship to core problem**: Many molecular assays generate large numbers of features that can lead to time-consuming processing and over-fitting in learning tasks; hence, a core capability we intend to build is feature reduction.

-**Expected outcome**: An autoencoder that collapse high dimensional expression profiles into low dimensional vectors without much loss of information
+**Expected outcome**: Build an autoencoder that collapse high dimensional expression profiles into low dimensional vectors without much loss of information.

 ### Benchmark Specs Requirements